M17-Project/M17_spec/docs/data_link_layer.rst

 break in physical layer output, until the stream ends. eg: voice data, bulk data transfers, etc.

-When the physical layer is idle (no RF being transmitted or received), the data link defaults to packet mode. ~~To switch to stream mode, a start stream packet (detailed later) is sent, immediately followed by the switch to stream mode; the Stream of data immediately follows the Start Stream packet without disabling the Physical layer.
-To switch out of Stream mode, the stream simply ends and returns the Physical layer to the idle state, and the Data Link defaults back to Packet mode.~~
+When the physical layer is idle (no RF being transmitted or received), the data link defaults to packet mode. :strike:`To switch to stream mode, a start stream packet (detailed later) is sent, immediately followed by the switch to stream mode; the Stream of data immediately follows the Start Stream packet without disabling the Physical layer.
+To switch out of Stream mode, the stream simply ends and returns the Physical layer to the idle state, and the Data Link defaults back to Packet mode.`

 As is the convention with networking protocols, all quantities larger than 8 bits are encoded in bigendian.